-ThieAudio is Linsoul’s newest venture into OEM rebrand market, beginning with the $350 Phantom planar headphone that had lukewarm reception but didn’t really take off in the grand scheme of things.
+ThieAudio is Linsoul’s newest venture into OEM partnership market, beginning with the $350 Phantom planar headphone that had lukewarm reception but didn’t really take off in the grand scheme of things.

 Naturally, given that this is a new brand we’re talking about there’s really nothing much to introduce.
 Let’s get right to it.